woocommerce/woocommerce/readme.txt

 * Tweak - Sanitize shipping method labels/titles.
 * Tweak - Only display the coupon form on the checkout if a coupon hasn't been applied.
 * Tweak - Added billing address column to order screen (off for new users).
+* Tweak - Created function to disable author archives for customers.
+* Tweak - When updating cart hash, refresh all open tabs.
+* Tweak - Use new "question" mark icon font for help tips.
+* Tweak - Improved review verification status retrieval.
 * Dev - API - Added /products/shipping_classes endpoint.
 * Dev - API - Added support to POST, PUT, and DELETE categories and tags.
 * Dev - API - Added support to filter products by tag, category, shipping class, and attribute.